mpg/p256-m/README.md

 defined type throughout the internal APIs, and then on 64-bit platforms define that type to be an array of `uint64_t` instead, and making the obvious adaptations in the multi-precision arithmetic layer.

+Finally, the optional assembly code (which boosts performance by a factor 2 on tested Cortex-M CPUs, while slightly reducing code size and stack usage) is currently only available with compilers that support GCC's extended asm syntax (which includes GCC and Clang).